oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/GroebnerBases/groebner_bases.md

 julia> default_ordering(S)
 wdegrevlex([x, y, z], [1, 2, 3])
 ```

+## Monomials, Terms, and More

+Here are examples which indicate how to recover monomials, terms, and
+more from a given polynomial.

 ```jldoctest
 julia> R, (x, y, z) = PolynomialRing(QQ, ["x", "y", "z"])